 Valve Operations:

-During normal 2K operation, the valves settings found in section 7 can be used for all the valve settings.
+During normal 2K operation, the valves settings found in section 7 of SNSPPU-PR-CMTF-CM-COOL can be used for all the valve settings.

 If the junction box 4K circuit supply temperature (CTD2446) continuously stays below 6K with the listed vaporizer valve controller settings, the vaporizer valve (CEV2452) min pos. can be lowered by 5% every day.
 The stipulation is that the junction box 4K circuit supply temperature (CTD2446) should be monitored during this time to ensure that it does not have spikes to 20K or the vaporizer valve (CEV2452) min pos. should be set back to the previous value.